doncandela/mgah/mgah.md

 #### PCs<a id="pcs"></a>

-The PCs commands and test programs shown in this document were tested on one or more of these PCs (only two of these have GPUs):
+The commands and test programs shown in this document were tested on one or more of these PCs (only two of these have GPUs):

-- **candela-20:** Assembled from parts 9/19, 3.6 GHz AMD Ryzen 5 3600 6-core CPU, 32 GB RAM, EVGA GPU similar to NVIDIA GeForce GTX 1050 Ti, running Ubuntu 24.04.
+- **candela-20:** Assembled from parts 9/19, 3.6 GHz AMD Ryzen 5 3600 6-core CPU, 32 GB RAM, GPU similar to NVIDIA GeForce GTX 1050 Ti, running Ubuntu 24.04.
-- **candela-21:** Assembled from parts 11/22, 3.4 GHz AMD Ryzen 9 5950X 16-core CPU, 64 GB RAM, EVGA GPU similar to NVIDIA GeForce GTX 1060 6 GB VRAM, running Ubuntu 24.04.
+- **candela-21:** Assembled from parts 11/22, 3.4 GHz AMD Ryzen 9 5950X 16-core CPU, 64 GB RAM, GPU similar to NVIDIA GeForce GTX 1060 6 GB VRAM, running Ubuntu 24.04.
 - **hoffice:** Lenovo A10 510-23 purch 11/17, 2.4 GHz Intel Core i5 4-core CPU, 8 GB RAM, no NVIDIA-type GPU, running Ubuntu 24.04.

 #### GPUs<a id="gpus"></a>